graphistry/graphistry-cli/docs/configure-ontology.md

 * ElasticSearch model
 * Various vendor-specific models, such as FireEye HX/NX/iSIGHT and AWS CloudWatch

+See below for the list of built-in types they map to.

 ## Define custom ontologies

 1. Edit `data/investigations/config/config.json` as per below
 2. Restart docker service `pivot`: `docker-compose restart pivot`

+Generally, you can limit the amount of work by mapping custom column names to built-in types, and thereby reuse their preconfigured settings.

 ## The ontology's 5 mappings